These settings modify how and when the agent processes actions.

 Agent Max Degree of Parallelism.
 The maximum number of threads the agent can use.
 Default value is 0 (as many threads as physically allowed by the processor), 1 is single-threaded, 2 is dual-threaded, etc. In most cases this value does not need changing.

 Enforce Execution of Agent Actions.
 If these settings are enabled, the Agent Host will always refresh those actions, even if no changes have been made.

 Revert Unassigned Actions.
 If these settings are enabled, the Agent Host will delete any unassigned actions when it next refreshes.

 Automatic Refresh.
 If enabled, the Agent Host will refresh automatically.
 By default, the refresh delay is 30 minutes.

 Action Processing on Reconnection.
 These settings control what actions the Agent Host processes upon reconnection to the user environment.

 Filter Processing Enforcement.
 If enabled, these options will force the Agent Host to re-process filters at every refresh.

 These settings configure the Agent Host service.

 SQL Settings Refresh Delay.
-This setting controls how long the Agent Host service will wait to refresh its SQL connection settings.
+This setting controls how long the Citrix WEM Agent Host Service waits to refresh its SQL connection settings.
 The default is 15 minutes.

 Enable Debug Mode.
 This enables verbose logging for all Agent Hosts connecting to this site.

 Bypass ie4uinit Check.
-By default, the Agent Host service will wait for ie4uinit to run before launching the Agent Host executable.
+By default, the Citrix WEM Agent Host Service awaits ie4uinit to run before launching the Agent Host executable.
 This setting forces the Agent Host service to not wait for ie4uinit.

 Agent Launch Exclusions.
-If enabled, the Citrix Workspace Environment Management Agent Host will not be launched for any user belonging to the specified user groups.
+If enabled, the Citrix WEM Agent Host is not launched for any user belonging to the specified user groups.